vsarrocchi/figma-tokens/README.md

 <hr />

-## Automate the transformation of Figma tokens with GitHub Actions
+## Automate the transformation of Figma tokens

 - Create a `.github/workflows` folder in the root of the project.